-EN 335 Ancient World Literature and Myth (3) O
+EN 335 Ancient Myth and Literature (3) O

-This course introduces students to the classical backgrounds of English literature through readings in Greek and Roman mythology, drama, epic, and poetry and continues through to the Renaissance.
-Students will study selections and entire works from Homer, Ovid, Virgil, Dante, and other major classical authors.
+An exploration of the classical backgrounds of English literature through readings in Greek and Roman mythology, drama, epic, and poetry and continues through to the Renaissance.
+Students will study selections and entire works from Homer, Ovid, Virgil, and other major classical authors.